perfectyorg/perfecty-push-wp/README.md

 ## Local development 👨🏻‍💻

-To see it in action in your local development environment you can run the setup the following commands:
+To see it in action in your local development environment you can run the following commands:

 ```
 make up